-Elizabeth is a Queanbeyan based designer-artist working primarily with metal.
-She completed a Bachelor of Arts and a Bachelor of Visual Arts (Honours) at the Australian National University, receiving two scholarships, including the Robert Foster Gold and Silversmithing Honours Scholarship, and four Emerging Artist Support Scheme Awards in her honours year.
-Elizabeth’s interests are broad however more recent work has a strong emphasis on pattern and line.
-Having recently embarked on her professional career, she has a lot of ideas and projects in the pipeline and is looking forward to what is still to come.
+Elizabeth Curry is a Queanbeyan-based designer-artist working primarily with metal.
+A fascination with patterns and the contentment, they elicit, has led Elizabeth to create her own intricate, hand-drawn, mandala-style designs.
+Elizabeth completed a Bachelor of Arts and a Bachelor of Visual Arts (Honours) at the Australian National University, receiving two scholarships, including the Robert Foster Gold and Silversmithing Honours Scholarship, and four Emerging Artist Support Scheme Awards in her honours year.